 Today is National Lazy Day!
 It's touted as a day of rest; a day to do zip, nada, nothing.
 It's a day to sleep in and just be a couch potato.

-Most of us need a day like this every once in awhile with all the stress and hecticness of our busy lives.
-But although having a lazy day like this every so often allows your body and mind to recuperate, is sleeping in more than just once in awhile good for you?
+Most of us need a day like this every once in awhile with all the stress that can build up throughout our busy lives.
+But is sleeping in more than just once in awhile good for you?

 Most doctors agree getting quality sleep is important for your health.
 You not only need it to stay alert and focused throughout the day, you also need sleep to recharge your body, recuperate, and recover from the wear and tear of the day.
 But, can you get too much sleep?
 Turns out, sleeping in can be both a good thing and a bad thing.